 The Caffeine Chronicles: The Penny Drop, London

-The London offshoot of Melbourne speciality coffee shop The Penny Drop opened a few months ago but because it's closed at the weekends, it has been difficult for me to visit.
+The London offshoot of Melbourne specialty coffee shop The Penny Drop opened a few months ago but because it's closed at the weekends, it has been difficult for me to visit.
 Taking advantage of a rare day off in London on Friday, I finally put this to rights and dropped by The Penny Drop's London home on Tottenham Street in Fitzrovia.
 Tottenham Street is a bustling side street off the Tottenham Court Road and the café is just around the block from Goodge Street Tube station.
 There's scaffolding on several buildings on the block at the moment, making The Penny Drop a little tricky to spot.
 It is, however, well worth seeking out.

 08 October 2017